 One of the top things to do, says Sanchez, is a self-assessment of the trees, brush and other vegetation on and around your property.
 Learn the steps to protect your home from wildfire and start clearing brush and doing other key tasks now.

-Preparing for these inevitable fires is extra important right now.
-First responders and emergency managers this year will not only have to cope with the already difficult task of addressing wildfires that have burned increasingly out of control in the age of climate change, but also do it in the midst of a public health emergency the nation has not seen the likes of in 100 years
+This year, as last, first responders and emergency managers will not only have to cope with the already difficult task of addressing wildfires that have burned increasingly out of control in the age of climate change, but also do so while the state is still the midst of the coronavirus pandemic.

-Fire preparedness is multifaceted.
-Here are some guidelines and advice to get you ready.
+Here are some guidelines to help get you ready.

 Prepare the Outside of Your Home

-If you live in a fire-prone area, sometimes called the “wildland urban interface,” creating what’s called “defensible space” is an important way to slow the spread of fires, increasing the chance of your home’s survival.
-Think of defensible space as a buffer zone, free of anything likely to catch fire.
+If you live in a fire-prone area, sometimes called the “wildland-urban interface," clearing brush and tree limbs close to your home is an important way to slow the spread of fires, increasing the chance of your home’s survival.
+This area of cleared and low vegetation is called "defensible space," and you can think of it as a buffer zone, free of anything likely to catch fire.